Kurds in Syria: Mistreatment by Syrian government

 International and Kurdish human rights organizations have accused the Syrian government of discriminating against the Kurdish minority.
 Amnesty International also reported that Kurdish human rights activists are mistreated and persecuted.

 Language

 The Kurdish language is the second most spoken language in Syria, after Arabic.

 The Kurds often speak the Kurdish language in public, unless all those present do not.
 According to the Human Rights Watch, Kurds in Syria are not allowed to officially use the Kurdish language, are not allowed to register children with Kurdish names, are prohibited to start businesses that do not have Arabic names, are not permitted to build Kurdish private schools and are prohibited from publishing books and other materials written in Kurdish.
 In 1988 it was prohibited also to sing in non-arabic language at weddings or festivities.
-But this is no longer enforced due to the civil war.

 There are also some "nawar people" (gypsies) who speak Kurdish and call themselves Kurds in some regions.